santanunath/docker-node-react-mysql-fullstack-app/README.md

 ## Build and Dockerize a FullStack React app with Nodejs, MySQL and Nginx (proxy server)

 Step1:
-> Clone this repo in your PC/laptop/vps
+> Clone this repo in your PC/laptop/vps.
+$ git clone repo-url

 Step2:
 > Run `npm install` inside the 'frontend' directory.
 It installs packages mentioned under the heading 'dependencies' in file package.json